Donald Trump Jr. goes on homophobic rant against ‘gay guy’ Pete Buttigieg

 Shortly after saying “Joe doesn’t give a crap” and “couldn’t care less” about East Palestine, Ohio, he set his sights on Buttigieg’s qualifications for his cabinet position.

-Despite Buttigieg's impressive resume — he’s a Harvard graduate, a Rhodes scholar, an Iraq War veteran, and a two-term mayor of his hometown of South Bend, Indiana — Junior was emphatic to assert the 41-year-old only got a job in the Biden administration because he is an openly gay man.
+Despite the 41-year-old’s impressive resume — he’s a Harvard graduate, a Rhodes scholar, an Iraq War veteran, and a two-term mayor of his hometown of South Bend, Ind. — Junior was emphatic to assert Buttigieg only got a job in the Biden administration because he is an openly gay man.

 “You know, Pete has no business in that position,” the 45-year-old Trump told Newsmax’s Carl Higbie.